TunaKaracan/Legalian-Take-Home/README.md

 Features:
 - **Add nodes:** Double-click anywhere on the canvas to insert a new node into the graph.
 - **Explore reachability:** Click on a node to highlight all nodes reachable from it.
+Reachable nodes are highlighted as orange.
 - **Create edges:** After selecting a node, click on another node to create a directed connection between them.
 - **Remove elements:** Right-click on a node or an edge to remove it.
 - **Reverse edges:** Click on an edge to swap its direction.